 NATIONAL BEEF WEEK

-Every day this week, we’re going to introduce you to a cut of beef and provide all sorts of inspiration and ideas to help you cook it to perfection!
+Here is a guide to different cuts of beef with inspiration and ideas to help you cook it to perfection!

 This is a traditional 'on the bone' roast.
 The sirloin is well marbled on the inside with a good cover of fat on the outside to give a juicy and tender roast.
 It's a luxurious option for a traditional Sunday roast and show-stoppingly delicious.